techidaily/site-ai-video-translation/source/_posts/2024-approved-a-complete-guide-of-top-7-video-language-translators.md

 ![free-online-video-translator](https://images.wondershare.com/virbo/article/free-online-video-translator-3.jpg)

 When it comes to translating videos on TikTok, you should aim to choose only the cream of the crop tool.
-That’s where [Virbo](https://virbo.wondershare.com/)comes in.
+That’s where [Virbo](https://virbo.wondershare.com/) comes in.
 Virbo lets you generate AI Video in minutes, but its features go far beyond video generation.
 One of the most powerful features of Virbo is its translation service, which is ideal for TikTok.

 Virbo contains 20+ languages, breaking language barriers to broaden your audience reach.
 It is an affordable way to get your TikTok videos translated into another language.
 Virbo goes beyond just providing auto-translation for TikTok; it can also generate AI-based videos from scratch.